 (Wired; Finances Online)

-Currently, more than 2.6 billion people around the globe are playing video games, and for 2021, 125 million newcomers are expected to join them.
+Currently, more than 2.6 billion people around the globe are playing video games, and by 2021, 125 million newcomers are expected to join them.
 The number of global players has increased by more than half a billion since 2015.

 The video game industry growth follows the exponential growth of the numbers of players and is expected to reach a market value of $90 billion by the end of 2020, which is $11.4 billion more than the value in 2017.

 What is the most popular video game?

 By player count, the most popular video game of all time on a global scale is the Chinese free-to-play video game CrossFire, developed by Tencent Games/ SmileGate in 2007.

 Counting over 660 million registered, and 8 million concurrent players, this 3D, military-themed, a first-person shooter game is very popular in the world’s biggest video game market – the Asia-Pacific region, bringing $957 million in annual revenue through microtransactions.

 However, the most popular video game by the number of sold copies is Minecraft, released by Mojang in 2011 and sold more than 176 million copies around the globe.